Cover photo by Neels Jackson.

 Distribution

-Found almost throughout sub-Saharan Africa, although it appears to be less common in West Africa.
-In South Africa it is mostly confined to the North and North-East.
+The Common Tigertail is found almost throughout sub-Saharan Africa, although it appears to be less common in West Africa.
+In South Africa, it is mostly confined to the northeast of the country.

 Below is a map showing the distribution of records for Common Tigertail in the OdonataMAP database as at February 2020.